nextgis/nextgisweb/doc/internal/migration.rst

 state to another.

 NextGIS Web provides some tools to work with database migrations.
-These tools were inspired by `alembic library <https://alembic.sqlalchemy.org/>`_ supporting multiple components and dependencies between migrations.
+These tools were inspired by `alembic library <https://alembic.sqlalchemy.org/>`_  with the additional support of multiple components and dependencies between migrations.

 Under the hood, it's based on git-like tree structure with branches for each component separately.
 Single migration is like git's commit which can be applied